Last modified: Aug 14, 2024

 Is regen the best option always?

-Theoretical this can save
+Theoretically, this can save:

-• Scenario 2: 1.89 kWh/100km
+• Scenario 2: 1.89 kWh/100 km

-• Scenario 3: 3.02 kWh/100km
+• Scenario 3: 3.02 kWh/100 km

 Can you see in the car how much was regenerated?

 A common misunderstanding is that you can look at the range reported in the car to see how much was regenerated.
-For most cars this is not possible
+For most cars, this is not possible.

-This would increase the calculated range to 411km (255 miles) for a charged 100% battery (less depending on the real SOC).
-Based on this you could mistakenly believe that you have regenerated 71km (44 miles), but the correct is 6.8km.(4.2 miles)
+This would increase the calculated range to 411 km (255 miles) for a fully charged battery (less depending on the real SOC).
+Based on this, you might mistakenly believe that you have regenerated 71 km (44 miles), but the correct amount is 6.8 km (4.2 miles).

 State of charge, the only way to see how much you have regenerated on many cars

-One pedal driving vs. manual/automatic regen
+One-pedal driving vs. manual/automatic regen

-Depending on the EV, you can use regenerative brakes in different ways
+Depending on the EV, you can use regenerative brakes in different ways:

-• Manual, only using the brake pedal
+• Manual: only using the brake pedal

-The difference is small, probably less than 10% of the difference between coasting and regenerative braking in the scenarios where coasting is possible.
+The difference is small, probably less than 10% of the difference between coasting and regenerative braking in scenarios where coasting is possible.

 Since the difference is so small, you should choose based on your preference.